Jin93/Covid-19-Model-Validation/README.md

 ### ICL

-Detailed documentation of the model validation of ICL is provided at ICL/README.md.
+Detailed documentation for ICL is provided at ICL/README.md.